How can you know when you’ve fully paid your dues?

 Even if you think you’re on top of your game and can’t go any higher.

 Why go to that length?

-Ask an actor or theater buff about the art of paying your dues and you will most likely get the same response:
+Ask an actor or theater buff about whether you’ve truly paid your dues and you will most likely get the same response:

-Even the most successful names in the business recognize that the end game is actually retirement.
-Fame is not the end goal you’re seeking if you want to thrive.
+Nor is fame the end goal you’re seeking if you want to thrive.
 Read that again and let it sink in.

 My friend Matt Belair talks about how mindsets are the key to elite athleticism, not physical prowess itself.

-The result is they have to work harder and dig deeper to make up for lost momentum.
+The result is you have to work harder and dig deeper to make up for lost momentum.

 What does it mean to pay your dues?

-You need experience in your field.
-Having a resume of sorts to show that you’ve been through some fires.
+Have a resume of sorts to show that you’ve been through some fires.

 It means you keep honing your craft until you’re completely finished with everything you will do with it.

 You pay your dues until the game is fully over

 I’m a fan of Chris Hardwick.
 I speak for fellow comic-book nerds who have been misjudged because of our passions for (at one time) unpopular things in citing Hardwick as a hero.

 There’s a million reasons to love Freeman.
 Including his voice and the fact that he has played both God, Nelson Mandela, and Batman’s tech-brain (Lucius Fox) among other notable roles.

 Morgan Freeman’s response was incredible.
 He said, “Nowhere is it written that your career has to ever be stabilized.”